The Ralston Central Splash Pad will open for 2023 summer season on Saturday, May 27!

 Splash Pad Information

-The Ralston Central Park Pavilion and Tables are not available for reservations.
-Tables are first come, first served.
-Please be considerate of others and limit the number of tables held to four, so others can enjoy the use of the tables.
+- Please be considerate of others and limit your time at the tables to two hours, so others can enjoy the use of the tables.

 For more information call 720-898-7410.